It’s Day 289 of 15 Days to Flatten the Curve and Day 49 of Ohio’s 21-day WuFlu Curfew (and 17 days ’til our feckless governor extends it again).

 I’m not saying that a 50-50 Senate, with Chuckles the Hooker poised to break ties, isn’t a problem — it most certainly is, especially with the likes of Romney and Collins tilting left.
 I’m just saying that catastrophe isn’t certain.

-Second, if you think there was “3am vote dump” in Georgia — a characterization that earned three of my friends warnings and deletions from Facebook overnight — you’re right.
+Second, if you think there was a “3am vote dump” in Georgia — a characterization that earned three of my friends warnings and deletions from Facebook overnight — you’re right.
 It’s clear that a huge wad of votes reported in the wee hours vaulted the Democrat candidates past the Republicans.

 There’s no indication, however, that the “vote dump” didn’t consist of legally cast votes.
 Not yet, anyway.
 They came from places where Democrats ran much stronger.